 The first shots fired were in February of 1861 when Poles gathered in Warsaw's Castle Square in the Old Town to commemorate the anniversary of the 1831 Battle of Olszynka Grochowska (today on land around Warszawa Grochów train station, part of Praga-Południe).
 The Russians opened fire and killed 5 people.
 Perhaps a little spooked, wishing to quell any potential for spontaneous unrest, Tsar Alexander II declared a change to the style of governance be implemented.
 A hated figure, known for his Pro-Russian views, Aleksander Wielopolski was appointed the head of the commission for Religious Observance and Public Education, aiming to form a state council and self-governance for cities and towns.
 By now, tensions had already started to rise, and the changes did little to placate demonstrations.
 Over the course of the year more demonstrations were held leading to deaths, deportations to Siberia, and repressive measures being imposed on the populace.
 Martial law was declared in Warsaw.

-Over the next two years, the resistance groups consolidated and in October 1861 the "City Committee" (Komitet Miejski) was formed and in June 1862 the "Central National Committee" (Komitet Centralny Narodowy) was created.
+Over the next two years, the resistance groups consolidated and in October 1861 the "City Committee" (Komitet Miejski) was formed, followed in June 1862 wit the creation of the "Central National Committee" (Komitet Centralny Narodowy).
 The CNC was to prove an extraordinary body, which set the groundwork for a fully functioning covert state (something which would become a key feature in future Polish independence struggles) which even had functioning hospitals, schools, and one to which the people actually contributed to in taxes.

 By 1863, the tension was thick in the air, and plans were set in motion to begin an uprising in spring of the same year.
 Wielopolski knew of the rumours, and decided to act to quell the rebellion before it could even begin.
 He began forced conscription into the Russian Army on the night of the 14th into the 15th of January, with many families in Warsaw hearing the soul shattering knocks on doors to take away men of military age from their families.
 This action had the complete opposite effect than intended and led to the insurgents feeling they had no option but to begin their insurrection early.
 And so it passed, the January Uprising began on 22 January.